-Join Gordon Luckett for an in-depth discussion in this video Using searches and search folders, part of Learn Vault: The Basics.
+Join Gordon Luckett for an in-depth discussion in this video Using searches and search folders, part of Learning Autodesk Vault.

 - [Voiceover] When you initially set up Vault,…you may only have a few files.…Over time, you may have thousands of files,…including DWGs, PDFs, documents, and images.…Navigation will be clean if you keep…your folder structure well maintained.…But the easiest way to find files is…within the Search tools.…Let's try that now.…First, I'm going to add a couple files…to our existing data structure.…Inside of Vault, we have My Project, Notes,…Office, and Source, without any files in our current Vault.…So I'm going to drag and drop, from our Exercise Files,…My Lazy Dog into the Office folder,…because it's a Windows doc file, click OK,…and we're going to put the PDF,…Vault Best Practices Whitepaper,…we'll put that in the Notes subfolder, click OK.…